vidjil/vidjil/doc/dev-server.md

 docker-compose up
 ```

-If you are using the backup and reporter images, then you need to first
+If you are using the reporter images, then you need to first
 build these from the image you are using by running the following:

 ``` bash